 - Amount of water

-And a few tools you might need to plant your new privacy trees:
+And a few tools you might need to plant (or trim) your new privacy trees:

 - Planting soil

 The Willow Hybrid grow great in the Continental United States and is one of our favorite picks for building a natural privacy walls.
-This evergreen hybrid takes well to almost any soil, including southern clay soils that typically cause evergreen tree problems and can form a solid wall in as little as one growing season in full or partial sunlight.
+This evergreen hybrid is a shade tree that takes well to almost any soil, including southern clay soils that typically cause evergreen tree problems and can form a solid wall in as little as one growing season in full or partial sunlight.

 Willow Hybrids, also called Salix x matsudana x alba, might not look like your typical willow plant when planted for privacy but they can form an effective wall to block sight lines, road noise and gust of wind.
 If you want to plant Willow Hybrids on your property for privacy follow these easy steps: